cernops/jens/INSTALL.md

 The RPM creates a system user called `jens` and sets the permissions of the directories specified in the default configuration file for you.

 So, let's put our hands on it.
-Firstly, we're going to initialize in `/tmp` a bunch of Git repositories for which, as mentioned previously, there are example skeletons shipped by the package.
+Firstly, we're going to initialise in `/tmp` a bunch of Git repositories for which, as mentioned previously, there are example skeletons shipped by the package.
 This should be enough to get a clean jens-update run that does something useful.
 However, if you already know how